Horace Smith-Dorrien: South Africa

 On 31 October 1899, he shipped to South Africa for the Second Boer War, arriving at Durban 13 December 1899, in the middle of "Black Week".
-On 2 February 1900, Lord Roberts put him in command of the 19th Brigade and, on 11 February, he was promoted to major general, making him one of youngest generals in the British Army at the time.
+On 2 February 1900, Lord Roberts put him in command of the 19th Brigade and, on 11 February, he was promoted to major general, making him one of the youngest generals in the British Army at the time.
 He later commanded a division in South Africa.

 He provided covering fire for French's Cavalry Division at Klipsdrift, and played an important role at the Battle of Paardeberg (18 to 27 February 1900), where he was summoned by Lord Roberts and asked for his views in the presence of Lord Kitchener, French and Henry Colvile.
 He argued for the use of sapping and fire support, rather than attacking the entrenched enemy over open ground.
 Kitchener followed him to his horse to remonstrate that he would be "a made man" if he attacked as Kitchener wished, to which he replied he had given his views and would only attack if ordered to do so.
 A week later he took the laager after careful assault.

 At Sanna's Post (31 March 1900), Smith-Dorrien ignored inept orders from Colvile to leave wounded largely unprotected and managed an orderly retreat without further casualties.
 He took part in the Battle of Leliefontein (7 November 1900).
 On 6 February 1901, Smith-Dorrien's troops were attacked in the Battle of Chrissiesmeer.

 Smith-Dorrien's qualities as a commander meant he was one of few British commanders to enhance his reputation during this war.
 Smith-Dorrien was mentioned three times in despatches in The London Gazette (including by Lord Kitchener dated 23 June 1902), and Ian Hamilton later wrote highly of his performance and his grasp of the men's morale, while Roberts also thought highly of his South Africa performance.
 He was at the top of a list (21 September 1901) of eighteen successful commanders of columns or groups of columns, including Douglas Haig and Edmund Allenby, whom French commended to Lord Roberts.